Documentation

 import epochly

-# Configure memory pools
+# Configure memory limit

 epochly.configure(